 - Take dedicated business language classes to gain international management skills.

 - Study management units covering economics, finance, accounting, technology, business and entrepreneurship, taught by specialists from Alliance Manchester Business School and our Economics department.

-- Study at a university ranked in the UK top 10 for Modern Languages and Business and Management (QS World University Rankings 2019).
+- Study at a university ranked in the UK top 10 for Modern Languages and Business and Management (QS World University Rankings by Subject 2022).